plepe/overpass-layer/README.md

 * id: an optional id, which will be passed as `sublayer_id` to twig templates (see below).
 * query: e.g. `node[natural=tree];`.
 Combine queries with: `(way[building];relation[building];);`.
 Optionally zoom-dependend queries can be given by using an object with the minimum zoom level as index, e.g. `{ 13: 'way[landuse=forest]', 15: '(way[landuse=forest];node[natural=tree];)' }`: zoom levels 13 and 14 all forests will be shown, from zoom level 15 all forests and trees.
 * overpassFrontend: An OverpassFrontend object (defaults to the global variable `overpassFrontend`)
+* attribution: a HTML string with attribution information
 * minZoom: Show layer only from the given zoom level (default: 16)
 * maxZoom: Show layer only up to the given zoom level (default: no limit)
 * bounds: Show only items intersecting this GeoJSON polygon/multipolygon (default: `null`).